Qʼumarkaj: Etymology

 Qʼumarkaj comes from the Kʼicheʼ Qʼumqaraqʼaj.
 While often translated as "place of old reeds" or "place of rotted cane", the name Qʼumaʼrkaʼaaj translates more precisely as "rotted reed houses" (qʼumaʼr = "rotten"; kaʼaaj = "house or shack built of cane and reeds").
 It was translated as Tecpan Utatlan by the Nahuatl-speaking Tlaxcalan allies of the Spanish conquistadors, with Tecpan being added to distinguish the city as being a seat of rule, equivalent to the Tollan used in Mesoamerica in earlier times.

 Location

 The ruins of the city are 2.5 km to the west of the modern city of Santa Cruz del Quiché.
 Qʼumarkaj completely occupies 120000 m2 of an easily defended plateau surrounded by ravines over 100 m deep.
 The ravines are part of a drainage system feeding the Negro River, which flows into the Chixoy River and eventually into the Usumacinta River and the Gulf of Mexico.
 A natural causeway to the southeast of the site links the plateau with a wide plain to the east.

 Qʼumarkaj is the largest in a group of five major sites tightly clustered in an area of 4 km2, with the area between the sites showing signs of also having been heavily occupied.
 Atalaya and Pakaman lie to the east, Pismachiʼ lies to the south and Chisalin is to the north.

+Plateau Geomorphology and Hydrogeology

+The defensive layout of Qʼumarkaj was dictated by the structural geomorphology of the El Quiché plateau, where Late Cenozoic volcanic ash deposits overlie heavily weathered Cretaceous limestone strata.
+The 100-meter deep ravines encircling the plateau were carved by extreme fluvial incision into soft pumice tuff, creating isolated mesa topography within the upper Chixoy River catchment basin.